andruhon/AndroidReadXLSX/README.md

 Visit this blog post for details:
 http://blog.kondratev.pro/2015/08/reading-xlsx-on-android-4-and-hopefully.html
 Generally all you need is to enable multi-dex support and build your project with --core-library option.
+See also the repo with repacked POI 3.12 jars and gradle config examples: https://github.com/andruhon/android5xlsx

 Please refer to the text below if you still need to maintain Android 4 (Dalvik):